oktadev/okta-xaa-typescript-mcp-sdk-example/README.md

    - The ID-JAG's `aud` is the authorization server and its `resource` is the MCP server URL
    - The access token's `scope` claim contains `todos.read mcp.access`
    - The access token's `aud` matches the ID-JAG's `resource`, byte for byte
-4. Try the **Replay auto (SDK provider)** button and watch `CrossAppAccessProvider` produce the same result through discovery alone, with no hardcoded authorization server URL.
+4. Try the **Run auto (SDK discovers the auth server)** button and watch `CrossAppAccessProvider` produce the same result through discovery alone, with no hardcoded authorization server URL.

 ## Caveats